Makerspace

 • 3,000,000 max points per second using Handheld HD scan mode

-Service Details
+Service details

 • The laser cutter is staff mediated and requires an appointment.

-• Project design and support from staff
+• Project design and support from Makerspace Innovation Assistants

 • Consultation request.
 Time on equipment is subject to availability during designing/planning consultations.